Roy Frankhouser: Political activity

-LaRouche trial
+LaRouche movement

 Frankhouser became a security consultant for political activist Lyndon LaRouche in 1979 after Frankhouser convinced LaRouche that Frankhouser was actively connected to U.S. intelligence agencies.
 In a 1984 deposition, LaRouche described Frankhouser as "an expert in security matters" who can "detect nasties by their wiggle".
 In U.S. v.
 Frankhauser, Frankhouser testified that he and LaRouche security employee Forrest Lee Fick had invented a connection to the CIA in order to justify his $700 a week salary as a security consultant.
 He said that he had persuaded a friend to play a former top CIA official (named "Ed" by Frankhouser, after "Mister Ed") in meetings with LaRouche.
 When LaRouche found out about a grand jury investigation, he reportedly told Frankhouser to get the CIA to quash it.
 Frankhouser told LaRouche that the CIA wanted him to destroy evidence and hide witnesses.

 Frankhouser claimed that on another occasion LaRouche sent him to Boston to check on the grand jury investigation.
 Instead of going to Boston he went to a Star Trek convention in Scranton, Pennsylvania and called to warn LaRouche that the FBI had wiretapped his phones.
 During the grand jury investigation, documents were presented which showed Frankhouser had advised members of the organization that unless they handled matters correctly they could "start writing a concerto for canaries in B major."
 He suggested destroying records, writing in a letter to LaRouche that "paper burns at 451 degrees Fahrenheit, a scientific fact."
 As soon as he was arrested, he began cooperating with federal prosecutors.
 He testified that members of LaRouche's organization had asked him to assassinate former U.S. Secretary of State Henry Kissinger, an enemy of the LaRouche movement.
 He also said that he had been ordered by Jeffrey Steinberg, LaRouche's head of counterintelligence, to organize pickets to disrupt the grand jury proceedings.
+When the LaRouche movement learned that Frankhouser was an informant, it saw that as evidence of the "FBI-CIA-Rockefeller-Buckley" control of the extreme Right, and an example of how government connections could immunize criminal behavior.

 LaRouche was called as a defense witness in Frankhouser's trial but he refused to testify, exercising his Fifth Amendment right to avoid self-incrimination.
 Frankhouser was found guilty on December 10, 1987, of obstruction of the federal investigation into credit card fraud.
 He was sentenced by US District Judge Robert E. Keeton to three years and a $50,000 fine.
 After his conviction, he was granted immunity against further prosecution and compelled to testify against LaRouche.
-Frankhouser appealed his conviction on April 3, 1989, arguing that his case should not have been severed from the main case, that his counsel had inadequate time to prepare, and that he was not provided with allegedly exculpatory evidence.
-The appeal was rejected in July.